Category: Uncategorized

 The Costs of Prison Visitation

-The U.S. alone holds 20% of the world’s prisoners.[1]
+By: Kemper Scott The U.S. alone holds 20% of the world’s prisoners.[1]
 According to a report by the Prison Policy Initiative, the total cost of maintaining our prison populations for state and federal government and the families of those locked away is up to $182 billion annually.[2]
 For the families of those locked away, the costs can be severe both financially and socially.
-In this post, I would like to briefly examine the cost imposed on the families and communities of those incarcerated through the lens of one aspect of prison policy: visitation.
+In this post, I would like to briefly examine the cost imposed on the families and communities […]

 Native Representation and Hope for Environmental Change

-The Department of the Interior is responsible for the natural and cultural upkeep of this country.
+By: Tori Myers Section I: Introduction The Department of the Interior is responsible for the natural and cultural upkeep of this country.
 This has been done in different means such as collaborating with legislatures to make services such as the National Park Service and the Bureau of Indian Affairs.
 These two specific departments heavily interact with Native American communities and land, yet Native Americans have been historically underrepresented in these department positions.
-The lack of representation can be correlated to the inequitable treatment of Native Americans in the legal system along with the low amounts of political participation and education in some Native communities.
-While this is a problem that stems from the historic injustice done to tribes, the modern age has shown that there is hope and an optimistic turn in representation for Native Americans within this country with the announcement of tribal members running and being appointed to office.
+The lack of representation can be correlated to […]

 Britney Spears, Conservatorships, and Reproductive Freedom